DrBiznes/Class-Keybind-Profiles/README.md

 - Automatically detects your current Wynncraft class
 - Switches to the corresponding keybind profile you created
-- Requires Wynntils and Wynncraft Spell Caster
+- Works with Wynntils, Wynncraft Spell Caster, and BetterWynnMacros

 ## Installation

 1. Make sure you have Fabric Loader and Fabric API installed
-2. Download and install Wynntils
+2. Download and install Wynntils or Wynncraft Spell Caster or BWM
-3. Grab the Wynncraft Spell Caster mod (it's the spell to our bind)
-4. Disable Wynntils spell macros in Wynntils settings if you have it enabled.
-5. Download the latest version of Class Keybind Profiles from the versions page
+3. Download the latest version of Class Keybind Profiles from the versions page
-6. Place the downloaded .jar file in your Minecraft mods folder
+4. Place the downloaded .jar file in your Minecraft mods folder

 ## Configuration